alperozturk96/Navigator/README.md

 Navigator is a versatile and powerful library that makes SwiftUI app navigation a breeze.
 It provides a collection of easy-to-use methods to push, pop, and customize your navigation stack effortlessly.

 - Push Any View: With just a single line of code, you can push any view onto your navigation stack.
-Say goodbye to cumbersome navigation code!
-- Push Any View And Set Navigation Bar Title
+- Push Any View And Set Navigation Bar Title you can also apply Navigation Animation
+- Present Any View Modally
 - Pop Back To Specific View ( Navigation Bar Title must be set )
 - Pop Back To Root View: Effortlessly pop back to your app's root view.
-Simplify your navigation stack with ease.
-- Pop Back To Previous View: Quickly navigate back to the previous view, maintaining a smooth user experience.
+- Pop Back To Previous View: Go back to the previous view.
-- Remove All Views In Stack: Cleanly clear your navigation stack and start fresh.
-Maintain a clean and organized app flow.
+- Remove All Views In Stack: Clear your navigation stack and start fresh.
-- Set Custom Navigation Stack: Create a custom navigation stack tailored to your app's needs.
-Take control of your navigation flow like never before.
+- Set Custom Navigation Stack: Create a custom navigation stack to your app's needs.

   -   ```swift